Trump Team Killed Rule Designed To Protect Health Workers From Pandemic Like COVID-19

 An emphasis on deregulation

-In the spring of 2017, two years before COVID-19 hit, the Trump team formally stripped OSHA's airborne infectious disease rule from the regulatory agenda.
+In the spring of 2017, the Trump team formally stripped OSHA's airborne infectious disease rule from the regulatory agenda.
 NPR could find no indication the new administration had specific policy concerns about the infectious disease rules.

 Instead, the decision appeared to be part of a wider effort to cut regulations and bureaucratic oversight.

-The impact on the federal effort to protect healthcare workers from diseases like COVID-19 was immediate.
+The impact on the federal effort to protect health care workers from diseases such as COVID-19 was immediate.

 "The infectious disease standard was put on the back burner.
 Work stopped," said Michaels, now a professor at George Washington University.